 - Telephonists (also known as switchboard operators) are employed throughout the health service.
 They may work on a busy switchboard in a hospital or the Trust headquarters.
 Like receptionists, they are an important first point of contact for patients and their families and are a vital link between a caller and the person who can help.

 - Therapy is a broad term and can range from occupational therapists to behavioural therapists.
 Our therapists are trained in their specialist area and type of therapy to make sure we can offer the very best care.

 Our team is made up of highly skilled and experienced professionals who offer a wide range of evidence-based interventions.

-We aim to ensure all of our emergency referrals are seen within four hours of referral regardless of what time the referral is made.
-All urgent referrals are seen within five days.
+We aim to ensure all of our emergency referrals are responded to by CAMHS staff within four hours of referral regardless of what time the referral is made.
+We aim to see all urgent referrals within five working days.
 For all non-urgent referrals to our service, we ensure that individuals are offered an appointment within four weeks of their referral being made, meeting our CQUIN indicator 6.1.

 We work closely with local partners and professionals to meet the individual needs of every child and family that we see.